+Medical Terminology

-Medical Terminology 2 HOURS (2-0-0) FA, SP, SU Introduces the student to the language for the health profession.
+3 HOURS (3-0-0) FA, SP, SU

+Introduces the student to the language for the health profession.
 Emphasis will be on basic principles of medical word building, definitions, spelling, and pronunciation.

-Introduction to Pharmacology 2 HOURS (2-0-0) SP
+Pharmacology for Health Information Technology 2 HOURS (2-0-0) SP

-This basic course focuses on a survey of multiple therapeutic substances with emphasis on drug classification, physiologic effects, response monitoring and evaluation of action.
-Side effects, medication interactions and indications for use will also be discussed.
+This basic course focuses on a survey of multiple therapeutic substances with emphasis on drug classification, physiologic effects, response monitoring, and evaluation of action.
+Side effects, medication interactions, and indications for use will also be discussed.